rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-15.md

     end
     {{< /highlight >}}

+1. Actors wrap processes with state.

 ## WorkingWithMultipleProcesses-1
 Ran on my machine.

 ## WorkingWithMultipleProcesses-2
-Write a program that spans two processes and then passes each a unique token ("fred" and "betty").
+Write a program that spans two processes and then passes each a unique token (:fred and :betty).
 Have them send the tokens back.
 - Is the order in which replies are received deterministic in theory?
 In practice?
 - If either answer is no, how would you make it so?